chafan-dev/chafan-pwa/CONTRIBUTING.md

 ## Claim issue

 If you want to work on an existing issue, please claim it explicitly in the issue before working on it.
-If you didn't move on with the issue, we will assume you are busy and release the claim after two weeks as well.
+If you didn't move on with the issue, we will assume you are busy and the claim will be automatically released after two weeks.

 ## Misc